L1A Visa Guide: Step-by-Step Guide on the L1A Visa

 5. Conclusion

-The L1A visa is a great option which allows foreign companies to transfer certain workers to the United States to work as managers or executives for a related US company.
+The L1A visa offers several important benefits of the L-1 visa for multinational companies, allowing foreign businesses to transfer managers and executives to the United States to lead and grow related US operations.
 With an L1A visa the foreign worker can work in the US for up to 7 years.

 If you have any questions about the L1A visa, or if you need help getting your L1A visa, please feel free to email me directly at contact@ashoorilaw.com.
 I’m very responsive to emails and would be happy to assist you.